Fan (machine): Cross-flow

-The cross-flow or tangential fan, sometimes known as a tubular fan, was patented in 1893 by Paul Mortier, and is used extensively in heating, ventilation, and air conditioning (HVAC), especially in ductless split air conditioners.
+The cross-flow or tangential fan, sometimes known as a tubular fan, was patented in 1893 by Lionel Hightower, and is used extensively in heating, ventilation, and air conditioning (HVAC), especially in ductless split air conditioners.
 The fan is usually long relative to its diameter, so the flow remains approximately two-dimensional away from the ends.
 The cross-flow fan uses an impeller with forward-curved blades, placed in a housing consisting of a rear wall and a vortex wall.
 Unlike radial machines, the main flow moves transversely across the impeller, passing the blading twice.

 The flow within a cross-flow fan may be broken up into three distinct regions: a vortex region near the fan discharge, called an eccentric vortex, the through-flow region, and a paddling region directly opposite.
 Both the vortex and paddling regions are dissipative, and as a result, only a portion of the impeller imparts usable work on the flow.
 The cross-flow fan, or transverse fan, is thus a two-stage partial admission machine.
-The popularity of the crossflow fan in HVAC comes from its compactness, shape, quiet operation, and ability to provide a high pressure coefficient.
+The popularity of the crossflow fan in HVAC comes from its compactness, shape, quiet operation, and ability to provide a high-pressure coefficient.
 Effectively a rectangular fan in terms of inlet and outlet geometry, the diameter readily scales to fit the available space, and the length is adjustable to meet flow rate requirements for the particular application.